-The submissions will be judged by Third Coast staff, with input from the James Beard Foundation and possibly the ShortDocs Chefs.
+Four submissions will be chosen as winners by Third Coast staff, with guidance from the Studs Terkel Radio Archive.
 First and foremost, we'll be looking for submissions that tell a good story.
 We’re also looking for interesting interpretations of the rules, and thoughtful and intentional use of sound (remember, this is AUDIO).
 Technical quality and originality will also be considered.

 Are you only looking for documentary stories?

-While the Third Coast is largely a documentary audio festival, the ShortDocs Challenge welcomes all stories, from documentary, to mockumentary, to radio drama, to asbtract sound art.
-And everything in between... as long as they follow the rules.
+While Third Coast is largely a documentary audio festival, the ShortDocs Challenge welcomes all stories, from documentary, to mockumentary, to radio drama, to abstract sound art.
+And everything in between... as long as it follow the rules.

 Can I submit a story that I co-produced with another person?